Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Models and Theory

-if $\beta^{(0)}\neq0$. \begin{rem} For notational conciseness we set $0^{0}=1$ if $\rho=0$.
-When $\rho=0$, the regressor $x_{i,t}$ is independent across time, but strict exogeneity is still violated for all $h\geq1$ due to $\beta^{(0)}\sum_{s=0}^{h-1}\rho^{s}u_{i,t+h-s}^{x}=\beta^{(0)}u_{i,t+h}^{x}\neq0$.
-Strict exogeneity occurs in (\ref{eq:modelh}) if and only if $\beta^{(0)}=0$, under which $(x_{i,t})$ and $(y_{i,t})$ are two autonomous time series with no connection. \end{rem} At the first glance, (\ref{eq:modelh}) is a seemingly innocuous regression of $y_{i,t+h}$ on another variable $x_{i,t}$.
+if $\beta^{(0)}\neq0$. \begin{rem} When $\rho=0$, the regressor $x_{i,t}$ is independent across time, but strict exogeneity is still violated for all $h\geq1$ due to $\mathbb{E}\left[e_{i,t+h}^{(h)}|\mathbf{x}_{i}^{T}\right] = \beta^{(0)}u_{i,t+h}^{x}\neq0$.
+Strict exogeneity occurs in (\ref{eq:modelh}) if and only if $\beta^{(0)}=0$, under which $(x_{i,t})$ and $(y_{i,t})$ are two autonomous time series with no connection. \end{rem} At first glance, (\ref{eq:modelh}) is a seemingly innocuous regression of $y_{i,t+h}$ on another variable $x_{i,t}$.
 It turns out that (\ref{eq:DGP}) and (\ref{eq:AR1}) consist of a two-equation panel \emph{vector} AR model.
-When the within-group transformation is used to eliminate the fixed effects, the implicit Nickell bias is present even though the lagged $y$ does not explicitly appear on the right-hand side of (\ref{eq:modelh}).
+When the within-group transformation is used to eliminate the fixed effects, the Nickell bias is present even though the lagged $y$ does not explicitly appear on the right-hand side of (\ref{eq:modelh}).

 The following proposition characterizes the bias in the asymptotic distribution.